Effects of NAFTA on Mexico: Attitudes towards NAFTA in Mexico

-Implications for Health
+Implications for health

 NAFTA has health implications for the Mexican population.
-Specifically, the leniency towards Foreign Direct Investment (FDI) along with the limitation on government intervention have acted as catalysts for the nutrition transition.
+Specifically, the leniency towards foreign direct investment (FDI) along with the limitation on government intervention have acted as catalysts for the nutrition transition.
 NAFTA's liberal investment rules accelerated the FDI from the United States into Mexican food processing, resulting in a rise of imports yet maintaining a limited growth of GDP.
 In 1987, US companies invested $210 million per year in the Mexican food processing industry; this number has increased to $5.3 billion per year as of 1998 (a 25-fold increase).
-Three-quarters of FDI was delegated to the production of processed foods - sales of processed foods expanded by 5-10% per year between 1995 and 2003.
+Three-quarters of FDI was delegated to the production of processed foods – sales of processed foods expanded by 5-10% per year between 1995 and 2003.

 NAFTA also facilitated multi-national alliances with existing domestic companies, resulting in an explosive growth of chain supermarkets and convenience stores from fewer than 700 pre-NAFTA to 3,850 in 1997 and 5,729 in 2004.
 A decade of NAFTA saw food retail in Mexico dominated by supermarkets, discounters, and convenience stores (55%) while smaller "tiendas" were losing business.
 "Tiendas," however, were predominate in small towns but have been outlets for large transnational and domestic food companies to sell and promote their food products to poorer populations.
 As a result, we see a rise in processed foods in both urban and rural settings.

 The United States' increasing presence in the Mexican food system, with the increase in exports of corn, soybeans, sugar, snack foods, and meat products, has contributed to altering the food system from agricultural to industrial.
 NAFTA trade policies and market liberalization have transformed the food system in Mexico to one that is dominated by the intake of processed foods, sugar, salt, meat, and fat.
-This shift has, in turn, led to detrimental health consequences - diseases of urbanization including obesity and other nutrition-related NCDs.
+This shift has, in turn, led to detrimental health consequences – diseases of urbanization including obesity, diabetes and other nutrition-related non-communicable diseases.